otto-link/CLErrorLookup/README.md

 # CLErrorLookup

-CLErrorLookup is a lightweight library for decoding OpenCL error codes into human-readable strings and descriptions.
+CLErrorLookup is a C++ lightweight library for decoding OpenCL error codes into human-readable strings and descriptions.

 ## Features